Operating System Bin/Trash Caveats

 Known Caveats

-macOS and most Linux distributions store the Trash folder at the root of a Filesystem in a hidden directory such as .Trashes or .Trash-1000.
-For full operation this directory needs to be writable to all users of the Filesystem.
-In the case of a LucidLink Filespace there are situations where you may only want to give R/W (Read/Write) permissions to a sub-folder on a per-user basis but provide R/O (Read-Only) permissions to the rest of the Filespace.
+Most Linux distributions and other operating systems store the Trash folder at the root of a filesystem in a hidden directory such as .Trashes or .Trash-1000.
+For full operation, this directory needs to be writable to all users of the filesystem.
+In the case of a LucidLink filespace, there are situations where you may only want to give R/W (Read/Write) permissions to a sub-folder on a per-user basis, but provide R/O (Read-Only) permissions to the rest of the filespace.

 A typical permissions structure may look like this: